Theatre / Madame Butterfly

 and Madame Butterfly

 , it tells the story of Cio-Cio San (nicknamed Butterfly) in 1904, Nagasaki, Japan.
 Cio-Cio San, a soprano and beautiful 15 year old girl, is engaged to be married to a U.S. Naval Officer named Pinkerton.
 He admires her for her innocence and beauty, like a young delicate butterfly, and the fact that he can just as easily pluck her wings.
-He only wants to temporarily marry her until he finds an American bride.
-They are happily planned to be married, but Butterfly's uncle disapproves of the fact that she renounced her religion for her husband.
-Her family disowns her, but Pinkerton comforts her.
+He only wants to temporarily marry her until he finds an American bride, but lets the lovestruck Butterfly believe that the marriage is permanent.
+The wedding takes place, but Butterfly's uncle disapproves of the fact that she renounced her religion for her husband.
+Her family disowns her, but Pinkerton kicks out the relatives and comforts her.

 This opera has had countless adaptations, one with a page on this wiki being Miss Saigon